SaumikDana/IPARS_PhD/README.md

 ---------- /drive is the folder with the driver code ipars.df

 ipars.df has the call to the flag mbporoe that ensures separate element index numbering for flow and poromechanics model

+---------- /input is the folder pertaining to parameters common to flow and poromechanics

+blkary.dh has declaration of all variables pertaining to design of MPI subcommunicator and the big field problem we solve

+idata.df has declaration of flags pertinent to various types of problems we want to study -- routine setgeomnew is written with routine setgeomas a template with all the logic for declaration of MPI subcommunicator